Note: this webinar delayed until March, due to delaying the publication until peer review is complete.

 Why is the current monetary system so bad?
 What are the arguments against that critique and why are they lacking?
 Why has some of the degrowth movement sidelined calls for monetary reform?
 What kind of changes to national monetary systems are needed?
 What could a Monetary Rebellion be seeking on monetary policy?

-In October Prof Jem Bendell and Matthew Slater will be releasing a discussion paper on Monetary Adaptation to Climate Change.
+At least a week before the webinar, Prof Jem Bendell and Matthew Slater will be releasing a discussion paper on Monetary Adaptation to Climate Change.
 This Q&A is for anyone who reads the paper and wishes to engage in conversation with other interested persons.

 As soon as it is released, the link to the paper will be mailed to all those who indicated they are going or interested in this event.